About Fairness West Virginia

 Contact Andrew Schneider at Andrew@fairnesswv.org

-As the transgender visibility organizer, Natasha is working with the state’s medical and education professionals to increase representation and level of care for the transgender community.
+As the Gender Policy Manager, Isabella is working with the state’s medical and education professionals to increase representation and level of care for the transgender community.
 In her spare time, she likes planting trees and gardening.
 Isabella lives in Charleston with her roommates and cats Binx, Gorgonzola, and Madam President.